kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/04_What_is_Kubernetes/transcript.md

-Kubernetes is a platform that's made up of several smaller components that work together to provide a single instance of Kubernetes.
+Kubernetes is a platform that's made up of several smaller components that work together to provide a single working instance of Kubernetes.
 These components fall into 2 groups:

 - **Master Components** - which manages the Kubernetes platform as a whole
 - **Worker Components** - which are responsible for the actual running of pods.